swip3798/Automatic-Electron-Initializer/README.md

 ```
 Then follow the instructions in the console.

-The script creates a simple starting script, modifies the package.json so you can easily start and build your app.
+The script creates a simple starting script, modifies the package.json so you can easily start and build your app, and creates a basic HelloWorld html page to get started.

 The following commands must be used inside the project folder:
 #### Start the app